-Catherine’s Health Center is currently offering COVID-19 vaccinations by appointment.
+Catherine’s Health Center offers the Moderna COVID-19 vaccine and booster shots by appointment.
 This includes both established patients and non-patients of Catherine’s Health Center.
-Complete the registration form at the link below and a member of our staff will contact you to schedule your appointment (this form does not schedule an appointment).
+Complete the registration form at the link below or call us to schedule an appointment.

-The Moderna vaccine requires two appointments of one dose each.
+The Moderna COVID –19 vaccine requires two appointments of one dose each for the primary series, with additional booster shots to promote renewed protection also available, including the new bivalent booster shot.
 Find more information from the CDC about the Moderna vaccine here.

 Who Can be Vaccinated

 Resources and Information

 We encourage everyone to receive a vaccine.
-The authorized COVID-19 vaccines are generally considered safe.
+COVID-19 vaccines are generally considered safe.
 Call our COVID Nurse to ask questions or schedule an appointment with a provider if you have concerns.

 Looking for More Information?